NNairIITK/Workshop_for_Free-energy_Calculations/README.md

-The information regarding workshop and lecture notes, tutorials used and the photos of workshop are available at following links:
+The information regarding workshop, lecture notes, tutorials used and the photos of workshop are available at following links:
 ```